Child Bereavement UK

 In the UK, when a baby or child dies, or a child is bereaved, many of those affected are unable to access good quality support which meets their individual needs.
 Child Bereavement UK believes all families should have the support they need to rebuild their lives when a child grieves or when a child dies.
 Our aim is to make sure they do.

 Helpline for families and professionals

-Our Helpline continues to operate as normal, providing confidential support, information and guidance to families and professionals.
+Our Helpline provides confidential support, information and guidance to families and professionals.
 Our Helpline team is available to take calls and respond to emails and Live Chat 9am-5pm Monday-Friday (except Bank Holidays):